Excel VBA Format Function

 Syntax

 - Expression: This is nothing but the value we want to format.
-In VAB technicality, it is called as Expression.
+In VAB technicality, it is called Expression.

-VBA Date Formats have a short date, long date, medium date, and general date.
+- VBA date formats have a short date, long date, medium date, and general date.

 How to Use?